davidtwco/rfcs/text/0000-build-std.md

   - This would make build-std easier for users who do not use `rustup`.
 It would require Cargo to use `RUSTC_BOOTSTRAP` as the sources would not be found in the sysroot
+- Enable local recompilation of special object files/sanitizer runtimes.

+# Appendix I: Summary of features to be implemented
+[appendix-i]: #appendix-i-summary-of-features-to-be-implemented

+**TODO:** write this after completing the rest

-# Appendix I: Exhaustive literature review
+# Appendix II: Exhaustive literature review
-[appendix-i]: #appendix-i-exhaustive-literature-review
+[appendix-ii]: #appendix-ii-exhaustive-literature-review

 This section will attempt to summarize every issue, pull request, RFC and discussion related to the design and implementation of build-std since its